Is a Keurig Worth it and Cost Effective? (Pros and Cons)

 In this way, it’s very flexible.
 You can have your coffee in the morning, and if you’re feeling like another kind of beverage later in the day, you can just pop in an herbal tea pod or a hot chocolate pod(my preferred drink aside from coffee) and have another piping hot refreshment in your hand in just one minute.

-The Original Donut Shop Regular Keurig Single-Serve K-Cup Pods, Medium Roast Coffee, 72 Count (6 Packs of 12)
+The Original Donut Shop Regular Keurig Single-Serve K-Cup Pods, Medium Roast Coffee, 12 Count (Pack of 6), Total 72 Count

 • BRAND STORY: Dive headfirst into a cup of delicious coffee.
 With our full-bodied taste, you can reimagine the limits of coffee and turn every day into a treat -no matter how sweet and creamy you make it.
 Drink up and set your taste buds to discovery mode.